wsummerhill/wsummerhill.github.io/about.md

 permalink: /about/
 ---

-I work as a red team consultant at Mandiant (Google Cloud) specializing in red teaming and penetration testing engagements.<br>
+I work as a red team consultant at Mandiant specializing in penetration testing and red teaming engagements.
+I'm deeply interested in malware development and all things payload/malware execution. <br>

 My interests include:
 - Malware development - C#, C++